We Have Your Answers…

 HCG has a role in preserving fertility in patients who are on TRT.

 There are LH receptors in the brain, so supplementation of testosterone with HCG can offer a qualitative improvement in the feeling of well-being.

 There is also up-regulation of other steroid hormones in the cascade down from Pregnenolone with use of HCG.

 It is well recognised that exogenous testosterone can suppress the hypothalamic–pituitary–gonadal axis, hence the testes not receiving natural hormonal stimulation from the pituitary gland.

 Exogenous testosterone can interrupt the normal hypo-pituitary-gonadal axis, effectively signalling your brain to stop producing Follicle Stimulating Hormone & Luteinising Hormone which are essential in maintaining testicular function.
 If this happens, it causes azoospermia, an absence of motile sperm in semen.

-Unfortunately you can buy anything from anyone on the internet it seems!
-Here at the Men’s Health Clinic, you can be assured Dr Stevens is fully registered with the General Medical Council – http://www.gmc-uk.org/doctors/register/LRMP.asp.
+Unfortunately it seems you can buy anything from anyone on the internet!
+By engaging with The Men’s Health Clinic, you can be assured that Dr Stevens is fully registered with the General Medical Council – http://www.gmc-uk.org/doctors/register/LRMP.asp.

-All medicines prescribed should be collected from a registered UK pharmacy.
+All medicines prescribed should be ordered/collected from a registered EU pharmacy.
 The source of medicines bought over the internet can not normally be traced, which means that you could be buying anything.
 Underground Laboratories (UGLs) are very commonplace now, they are unregulated and therefore unsafe.

 Of course, the more information we can gather, the more comprehensive service we can deliver.
 However, please note that any blood test results must have been carried out within the last four weeks prior to the date of your appointment.
 They must also be from an accredited laboratory and hard copies of the results will need to be brought along to your consultation.